bahim22/work/Docs2/AplusQues.md

 1. auth thru NTFS defines res a user can access and what they're able to do
 2. BitLocker Drive Encryption allows you to encrypt entire drive (files, other users dir's)
-3. User Account Control (UAC) uses a consent prompt so standard users can input admin creds to complete various tasks
+3. User Account Control (UAC) uses a consent prompt so standard users can input admin credentials to complete various tasks
-4. Take Ownership permission lets an admin change ownership of a file w/o knowing the user's creds
+4. Take Ownership permission lets an admin change ownership of a file w/o knowing the user's credentials
 5. Copying files from an NTFS HDD to a FAT or FAT32 based partition on a USB drive creates 2 copies of the object, and the copy has no effective permissions at all
 6. chmod cmd lets you change file permissions in Linux
 7. In W8.1 the Settings charm lets you create a new user account based on a global MS account